 If you are going to use the Grab phone app to order a driver to take you to Tra Que Vegetable Village I highly recommend ensuring it is a motorbike rather than a car.
 This is because some of the streets around here are thin and a car might not fit, meaning you will have to walk some of the way.
 If you are traveling with multiple people you might just deal with this short walk.
 Once you a finished you can order another Grab to take you to your next destination.

 About Tra Que Vegetable Village

-The last important part that makes Tra Que Vegetable Village what it is, is the soils which the vegetables are grown.
-This rich soil assists with the growth of high quality produce.
+The last important part that makes Tra Que Vegetable Village what it is, is the soil in which the vegetables are grown.
+This rich soil assists with the growth of high-quality produce.
 Ultimately this results in the 8 tons of vegetables sold solely from this village each year thanks to the premium yields produced by the hard-working farmers.

 Where To Stay Near The Tra Que Vegetable Village